-If you only just recently, it will be easy to know where to find them so you can reconnect the image files with Lightroom.
-However, if you don't remember moving them, it's encouraging to know that it is still highly likely you will be able to locate the files, but that is the subject for another tutorial.
+If you only just recently moved your files, it will be easy to know where to find them so you can reconnect the image files with Lightroom.
+However, if you don't remember moving them, it's encouraging to know that it is still highly likely you will be able to locate them... but that is the subject of another tutorial.

 The time it takes to move the files or folders depends on how many images are in the folder you're moving.
-Don't worry about the message you receive, warning that the action cannot be undone.
-That just means you can't hit the "undo" button and have the process reversed.
+Don't worry about the message you receive, warning that Lightroom cannot undo your action.
+That just means you can't hit an "undo" button and have the process reversed.